 Serve as an appetizer or savour with a hot cup of tea, these banana kebabs are simple irresistible when paired with a chutney.

 A traditional preparation typical to Onam Sadhya, Kerala Kalan curry comes packed with fresh and creamy texture of coconut and buttermilk along with a pool of raw bananas and yams bathed in subtle flavours of mustard seeds and curry leaves.

 Monsoon when devoid of freshly fried pakoras is not even half as much as fun.
+Here is a a delicious and healthy snack to savour during tea-time and during monsoons along with some tangy tamarind chutney.
 Give a spin to your regular pakora platter with the ones made with raw bananas.

 Beyond the conventional and way beyond chicken and mutton korma is the world where one can relish equally appetizing kele ka korma.
 You have a typical korma gravy with simmering chunks of fried bananas, spinach, apples and potatoes.

 A typical korma gravy but with the twist of fried bananas.

 A refreshing blend of fresh veggies including raw bananas, yams and gourd simmered in a creamy, flavourful coconut broth.
 This is a traditional curry from Kerala often made on festivals like Onam.

 A comforting curry which is a fresh mix of Southern veggies.

 A unique, different yet tasty version of one of the most loved snack of North India.
 Samosa made of raw banana combined with chilli and spices and baked till golden brown makes for this amazing, healthy monsoon snack along with a hot cup of tea.